mozilla/cookiemonster/designdoc.md

 Time estimates
 ==============
-* Using micropilot alone
+* Using micropilot alone (4 weeks)
-* embedding with TestPilot
+* embedding with TestPilot (indefinite)
-    * TestPilot is unmaintained and disabled as there are some major bugs that will require deep Gecko hacking and testing to figure out. *UNKNOWN time frame*
+    * TestPilot is unmaintained and disabled as there are some major bugs that will require deep Gecko hacking and testing to figure out.
-* Contributing to Collusion
+* Contributing to Collusion (months)
     * The next release of Collusion is planned for 2nd quarter of 2013.
     * Collusion has a mechanism to send data back to Mozilla.
     * The current data format is documented here: https://github.com/mozilla/collusion/blob/c2_fresh_start/doc/data_format.v1.1.md
     * Collusion has tens of thousands of users, but many more can be conjured up due to the publicity it already has.
 A marketing effort could provide this.

-This document was last updated on 2013-03-28